Updated in november 2020

-Facebook and Twitter are cost-effective platforms – cost-per-click is significantly less than LinkedIn.
-You should plan budget for each blog post and any other associated content, e.g. infographics, presentations.
+Facebook and Twitter are cost-effective platforms as the cost-per-click is significantly less than LinkedIn.
+You should plan a budget for each blog post and any other associated content, e.g. infographics or presentations.

 Really good content should be advertised.
 LinkedIn has the best targeting and a well-planned and promoted campaign would see you reach a high-quality audience who are more likely to engage.

-Estimated monthly budget: £500 to cover basic promotion – you may need to spend more depending on what you producing.
+* Estimated monthly budget: £500 to cover basic promotion – you may need to spend more depending on what you are producing.